citibeth/gissinfra/1_introduction.md

 * Bigger, Faster Computers
    - Python practical for many problems.
    - Datasets bigger than ever.
+   - Software bigger than ever (with more dependencies).
 * Centralization of large-scale computing
    - Deal with remote supercomputers.
    - More available resources for large-scale analysis.